Merkel cell carcinoma is a very rare disease in which malignant (cancer) cells form in the skin.

 - Being exposed to artificial sunlight, such as from tanning beds or psoralen and ultraviolet A (PUVA) therapy for psoriasis.

 - Having an immune system weakened by disease, such as chronic lymphocytic leukemia or HIV infection.

 - Taking drugs that make the immune system less active, such as after an organ transplant.

 - Having a history of other types of cancer.

 - Being older than 50 years, male, or white.

 Merkel cell carcinoma usually appears as a single painless lump on sun-exposed skin.

 This and other changes in the skin may be caused by Merkel cell carcinoma.
 Other conditions may cause the same symptoms.
-A doctor should be consulted if changes in the skin are seen.
+Check with your doctor if you see changes in your skin.